jooho556/jooho556.github.io/about.md

 ![About](/assets/About.png)

-I am in currently second year of Digipen Institute of Technology.
+I am in currently junior year of Digipen Institute of Technology.

 ## Experience
-* Department Assistant (August 2019 - January 2020)
+* Department Assistant (August 2019 - July 2020)
 * Auxiliary Policeman (December 2016 - September 2018)